-Anything- FREE Gluten Free (could still have sugar, GMOs or preservatives) Hormone Free (could still have antibiotics) Chemical Free (doesn’t mean preservative-free or gluten-free, etc.) Antibiotic Free (doesn’t mean hormone-free or nitrate-free, etc.) Pesticide Free (this one is extra tricky because it could be pesticide-free but still have fungicides or other chemicals) Sugar Free (could still have Splenda or aspartame- both toxic to the brain) BHT free (could still have antibiotics or be processed improperly)
+Anything FREE- Gluten Free (could still have sugar, GMOs or preservatives), Hormone Free (could still have antibiotics), Chemical Free (doesn’t mean preservative-free or gluten-free, etc.) , Antibiotic Free (doesn’t mean hormone-free or nitrate-free, etc.), Pesticide Free (this one is extra tricky because it could be pesticide-free but still have fungicides or other chemicals), Sugar Free (could still have Splenda or aspartame- both toxic to the brain) and BHT free (could still have antibiotics or be processed improperly).

 You get the idea.
 READ LABELS and don’t assume anything.

 I have sought to simplify these definitions for the sake of clarity, but just know that people often have their own “version” of these terms.
 So if you’re not sure what someone means exactly, it’s best to ASK.
 For example, if you’re a strict vegan, eating at a vegan restaurant, be sure to ask if they use honey.
 Honey, although it has some great healing properties, is not technically vegan because it’s produced from bees.
 However, honey is still often used by many vegan cafes and stores.
 (The point here isn’t to avoid honey or not… just be sure to understand that you are getting what you think you’re getting.)